-Establishing a Wellness Model for LGBTQ+ Persons with a Psychological Dysfunction
+Establishing a Wellness Model for LGBTQ+ Persons with Anxiety and Depression and Other Physiological Dysfunctions

 65 million U.S. adults and 18.5 million adolescents have major depression and anxiety.
 Estimates show that 60% of those with anxiety also have depression symptoms, and both are comorbid with substance abuse.
 The LBGTQ+ community is 1.5-2.5 times more likely to have anxiety and depression than their straight or gender-conforming counterparts.
 Similar numbers hold for LGBTQ+ persons with other mental and emotional disorders.
 Anxiety and depression are primary causes of the 56% increase in adolescent suicide over the last decade.
 High school LGBTQ+ students are almost five times as likely to attempt suicide than their heterosexual peers, and 40% of transgender adults have attempted suicide in their lifetime.

 Wellness must become the central focus of mental health because the disease model has provided grossly unsatisfactory results.
 Rather than obsessing on disease and deficits, wellness models emphasize the character strengths and virtues that generate motivation, persistence, and perseverance essential to recovery.
 Psychological science is there, but it needs positive implementation through program integration, positive evaluation, transparency, and information management.
 Empathy and communication must supersede etiology and misdiagnosis.

 Wellness impacts more than mental health; it is a paradigmatic perspective that seeks to promote a state of complete physical, mental, and social well-being.
 This paper will show how the wellness model’s sociological emphasis on character strengths and attributes not only positively impacts the self-beliefs and image of a mentally ill person but resonates in sexual and gender-based identities and portends well, the recovery-remission of an LGBTQ+ person with a mental illness.